Governor of Illinois

 The governor of Illinois is the head of government of Illinois, and the various agencies and departments over which the officer has jurisdiction, as prescribed in the state constitution.
 It is a directly elected position, votes being cast by popular suffrage of residents of the state.
-The governor is responsible for enacting laws passed by the Illinois General Assembly.
-Illinois is one of 14 states that does not have a gubernatorial term-limit along with Connecticut, Idaho, Iowa, Massachusetts, Minnesota, New York, North Dakota, Texas, Utah, Washington, Wisconsin, District of Columbia, Vermont, New Hampshire and Puerto Rico.
+The governor is responsible for endorsing or vetoing laws passed by the Illinois General Assembly.
+The office also carries the power of pardon and commutation under state law.
 The governor is commander-in-chief of the state's land, air and sea forces when they are in state service.
+Illinois is one of 13 states that does not place a term limit for governor.

-The 43rd and current governor is J. B. Pritzker, a Democrat who took office on January 14, 2019.
+The 43rd and current governor is JB Pritzker, a Democrat who took office on January 14, 2019.
+Pritzker was re-elected in 2022 by a 12% margin.

 Qualifications

 The term of office of governor of Illinois is 4 years, and there is no limit on the number of terms a governor may serve.
 Inauguration takes place on the second Monday in January following a gubernatorial election in November.
 A single term ends four years later.
 A governor is required to be: